jechepenuk/monch/README.md

-# Social Media App
+# Monch

-Our app is designed to be a destination for those those looking to connect with others over food, friends, and food related events.
+Our app, Monch, is designed to be a destination for those those looking to connect with others over food, friends, and food related events.
 Each new user creates their profile with a unique username and is able to find other users to folloe from the landing page of the app.

 ## Landing Page